zvada/technology/docs/software/markdown-migration.md

 Manual review of the automatically converted documents are required since the automatic conversion process isn't perfect.
 This section contains a list of problems commonly encountered in automatically converted documents.

+### Headers ###

+Use the following conventions for headers

+1. There should only be one level 1 heading per document: the title
+2. Level 1 headings should use the `====` format
+3. Level 2 sub-headings should use the `----` format
+4. If there is no other introduction to the document, remove the "About this..." sub-heading

 ### Broken links ###

 Pandoc isn't aware of the entire TWiki structure so internal links using [WikiWords](http://twiki.org/cgi-bin/view/TWiki/WikiWord) result in broken links.
 If the broken link is for a document that has already been migrated to GitHub, link to it using relative paths to the markdown doc of interest.
 If the broken link is for a document that hasn't been migrated to GitHub, consult the documentation spreadsheet (contact Brian L for access) to see if it's targeted for archival.